pivotal-sg/ochoku/README.md

-Curate your treasure trove of chocolate knowledge, and make your (twitter) friends green with salivating envy over your eurdite and beautifully photographed chocolate collection.
+Curate your treasure trove of chocolate knowledge, and make your (twitter) friends green with salivating envy over your eurdite and beautifully photographed chocolate collection..

 # Setting up...